Table of Contents

 With a modern design of optional types and error handling, Navi allows developers to gracefully manage exceptional cases and abnormal data.

 No NULL pointer exceptions.
-Once your code compiles, you can expect consistent and reliable execution.
+Once your code passed compiles, you can expect consistent and reliable execution.

 Supports script-like execution, but offers the same performance comparable to compiled languages like Go.